The-OpenROAD-Project/OpenLane/docs/source/getting_started/wsl_ubuntu_packages.rst

 Installation of required packages
 --------------------------------------------------------------------------------

-Update packages database and upgrade the packages to avoid version missmatches then install required packages.
+Update packages database and upgrade the packages to avoid version mismatches then install required packages.

 .. code-block:: bash